barteqcz/NanoRDS/doc/fifo_command_list.md

 `RTP 0,0,0,0,0,0`

 ### `RTPF`
-Sets the Radiotext Plus "Running" and "Toggle" flags.
+Sets the RT+ "Running" and "Toggle" flags.
+It's a 2-bit integer:

-`RTPF 1,0`
+`RTPF 1` - only toggle flag
+`RTPF 2` - only running flag
+`RTPF 3` - both running and toggle flags